Lennox-Gastaut Syndrome

 Treatments & Prognosis

 Treatment options in LGS vary due to the multitude of seizure types.
 Antiepileptic drugs (AEDs) tend to be the mainline treatment for LGS but rarely does a single AED give complete relief of seizures.
-Valproic Acid and Lamotrigine are the most commonly used AEDs in LGS.
+Valproic Acid (Depakote) and Lamotrigine (Lamictal) are the most commonly used AEDs in LGS.
 Other forms of treatment include the Ketogenic Diet, VNS, and surgical intervention.
 LGS patients are good candidates for corpus callostomy to help reduce the frequency of seizures, though it is rare for surgical intervention to be completely curative.

 Key Takeaways